 "The Arabian Nights," weaves ancient tales of wonder into a rich and poetic testament to the transformational power of storytelling at Lewis University's Philip Lynch Theatre (PLT). http://lewisu.edu/news/Newsarticle.htm?PArticleID=9975#.VRxKb0i4TKQ

 The following students are on the Dean's List for the spring semester of 2014 at Ashland University.

 Lebanon Valley College business students won numerous awards at the Phi Beta Lambda State Leadership Conference April 11-13, 2014.

-The following local residents are members of the Orientation Team at Ashland University:
+The following local residents are Resident Assistants at Ashland University: